MelonGx/DQ9-Grotto-Searcher/README.md

 Based on reverse-engineered database, dq9tmap101.exe's ElistOfs logic, and some edge cases fixed by TKG and Claude.

+Improvements
+- Fixed misjudgments (such as misjudging Single Monster Floor into No-enemy Floor, etc.) by fixing ElistOfs logic by TKG
+- Fixed Softlock (危険？ハマる地図 in Japanese, floor Seed 0x5BC7)'s by fixing reverse-engineered database by Claude
+- Deciphered Multibug phenomenon and implemented Multibug special floor searching by Claude and Gemini

 For details, please see Disclaimer inside the tool.

 # Available Search Functions